Avoiding Overwhelm During Seasonal Transitions

 5. Learn To Say No

-My last tip is mastering the art of saying no. We are trained to believe that saying no to commitments is negative and brings with it a sense of guilt.
+My last tip is to master the art of saying no. We are trained to believe that saying no to commitments is negative and brings with it a sense of guilt.
 Well, if you get rid of one thing from your life, let it be this notion!

 Learning how to say no will make you feel lighter, more relaxed, and more present for yourself and your family daily.
 The golden rule for implementing this is if it’s not a heck yes, it’s a heck no!

-Implementing these habits now will help you to avoid overwhelm and maintain balance in your life at home and at work during the sometimes chaotic seasonal and holiday changes that will be creeping up on us before we know it.
+Implementing these habits now will help you avoid being overwhelmed and maintain balance in your life at home and work during the sometimes chaotic seasonal and holiday changes that will be creeping up on us before we know it.